Last updated May 24, 2026

 the permeable bond

-Sappho in Pisces names the bonding register without clear boundaries: friendships that become romance, romances that become spiritual practice, bonds that include the dead, love poured into the unlovable.
-The placement works when the permeability is the medium and articulation happens through dream, art, and religious imagery, and fails when the placement loses the self in the loved one or runs the rescue pattern long after the rescue has stopped being needed.
-The interruption point is loving without merging, articulating the bond rather than dissolving into it.
-The shadow is bonding-as-dissolution, a self lost inside the relationship and reconstructed only by leaving it.
+Sappho in Pisces names the bond without clear boundaries.
+Friendships that become romance, romances that become spiritual practice, bonds that include the dead, love poured into the unlovable.
+It works when the permeability is the medium and articulation happens through dream, art, and religious imagery.
+The shadow is losing the self in the loved one or running the rescue pattern long after the rescue stopped being needed: a self lost inside the relationship and reconstructable only by leaving it.
+Love without merging; articulate the bond rather than dissolving into it.

 Sappho through the 12 houses